 The scope of JCA-QKDN is coordination of the ITU-T quantum key distribution network (QKDN) standardization work within ITU-T and coordination of the communication with standards development organizations, consortia and forums also working on QKD related standards.

-The JCA operates under the terms of Recommendation ITU-T A.1, Clause 5.
-The JCA operates according to the instruction in WTSA-20 Resolution 92.
+The JCA operates under the terms of Recommendation ITU-T A.18.

 2 Objectives